 Fun is important – but the best bosses know when to dial back the play and get to work.

 This leader is perhaps the most frustrating to work with because they refuse to communicate.
 They keep their work strategies and long-term goals hidden from their employees, and often don’t update the team on project changes.
 Often, this is caused by simple thoughtlessness, or by a leader’s refusal to delegate work.
+Delegation helps to reduce work stress and also helps in getting work done faster.
+On the management side, it helps to increase employee morale and keeps them motivated.

 Unfortunately, leaders who keep work to themselves and don’t inform their teams of long- and short-term goals usually end up irritating their employees with confusing or unclear instructions.
 Moreover, business leader Brian Tracy suggests that a manager unable to delegate effectively will find it difficult to move up in the ranks.